BernardoAguayoOrtega/arrays-and-sets/README.md

 - transform Arrays with reduce :red_circle:
 > As developers sometimes when we work with arrays, we don't want to iterate or do some operation in every element inside the array, fortunately we have a method called reduce that allow us transform elements of array in something useful.

+- Avoid Mutations with Array Spreed
+> The push Method mutates the original array.
+We can fix this by using a non-mutating array method such as concat.
+> Alternatively, we can use the array spread operator(...) to clone the previous array.